-- (a) If by reason of any technological change, - (1) the Employer is unable to provide work for any employee and additional knowledge and skill are not appropriate pursuant to Article 23.7, or - (2) an employee cannot meet job requirements upon completion of the training period pursuant to Article 23.7, the Employer shall pay lump sum severance pay. - (b) In lieu of severance pay an employee who is laid off due to technological change may choose to exercise her rights as outlined in Article 12. - (c) Severance pay shall be determined on the basis of one (1) week's pay at the employee's current rate of pay for each complete year of service. - (d) Should employees be laid off without notice required by Article 12, they shall receive pay in lieu of notice additional to the severance pay required by this clause.
+- (a) If by reason of any technological change, - (1) the Employer is unable to provide work for any employee and additional knowledge and skill are not appropriate pursuant to Clause 23.7, or - (2) an employee cannot meet job requirements upon completion of the training period pursuant to Clause 23.7, - (3) the Employer shall pay lump sum severance pay. - (b) In lieu of severance pay an employee who is laid off due to technological change may choose to exercise her rights as outlined in Article 12. - (c) Severance pay shall be determined on the same basis as outlined in Article 12.4(d). - (d) Should employees be laid off without notice required by Article 12, they shall receive pay in lieu of notice additional to the severance pay required by this clause.